Luca-Agazzi/Luca-Agazzi/README.md

 # Additional Information

 Apart from my academic and professional interests, I also enjoy:
-- Playing chess (mostly online on Lichess, few times OTB)
+- Playing chess (both online and OTB, 1650+ FIDE)
 - Football (supporter of FC Barcelona)
-- Traveling (I've been to 10+ countries)
+- Traveling (I've been to 13 countries so far)
 - Geography

 # Contact Me